-Unfortunately, panic set in when I realized that my test was the day before.
+Life was perfect until I realized that my test was the day before.
 I also neglected to read Macbeth.
 I rushed into school the following morning, found Mrs. Delgaudio, who is still a favorite on classmates.com.

 She gave me another day to write a paper on Macbeth, and allowed me to take the exam in her office.
 I passed the test and graduated HS!
 Hurray!

 Our alumni led the world in drug overdoses.

 Kenny, the charismatic leader of the Avenue K Boys, might have grown up to do great things.
 But he died of a heroin overdose, one week after his eighteenth birthday.
 His death deppressed members of our graduating class: a sobering reminder that not everyone made it through those turbulent high school years unscathed.